ellakoa/postcard-poem/content/posts/the-christmas-mouse.md

   A big thank you to Nora who painted a portrait of the little mouse and allowed me to include it in the artwork for this postcard.

-  Read the story below.
+  Read the delightful Christmas story below.
 alignPoemLeft: true
 removePostcardPadding: false
 address: |-
-  The Sholden Mouse
+  The Christmas Mouse
   Sholden
   Deal
-  Kent
+  Kent UK
 stamp: /img/mouse-stamp-tiny.png
 showStampInPreview: true
 author: Caroline Whitehouse